duceppemo/in_silico_PCR/README.md

 ## Notes

-My first version was based on Jellyfish.
+The first version was based on Jellyfish.
 It worked well (just detects primer presence or absence), but when I tested bbduk, I was getting the exact same results in a third of the time.
 Besides speed (btw it takes between 1-2 min to process a pair of fastq files), the main advantage of using bbduk is that it allows up to 3 mismatches.
 I use 1 mismatch as default.